markwatsonatx/markwatsonatx.github.io/about.md

 I travelled around the US for 3 months with my wife, and I forgot to shave :)

 ![Me, now](/img/profile1.jpg){: .about-profile } This is me now in Ausin, TX.
 I am a Developer Advocate for IBM, Cloud Data Services.
-I'm all grown up and super professionl.
+I'm all grown up and super professional.
 I have kids and everything.

 I'm going to put stuff here that may be useful.
 Please follow this key: